-Depending on the complexity of the proposal, please provide documents 3 to 5 business days before deadlines.
+As a rule, please provide documents 10 business days before a deadline.
+This includes a complete copy of the application, grant, agreement, or contract, and a complete and duly signed OSR checklist.
 Longer lead times may apply in certain situations.
 Late applications may be withheld and are subject to modification in scope and budget.
+Bypassing OSR/OIP/SI internal processes may lead McGill to refuse research awards submitted or signed without their review/approval.

 Guide to application signature requirements